-- D. Location and sizes of proposed connections to the public drainage system. - Narrative and calculations describing effects on water levels above and below the E. project site. - F. - Erosion and sediment control plan.
+- D. - Location and sizes of proposed connections to the public drainage system.

+Narrative and calculations describing effects on water levels above and below the project site.

+Erosion and sediment control plan.

 Hydrologic and hydraulic analysis of the proposed project.

 Local benchmark in NAVD 88 datum.
-G. - Η.
+E. - F. G. H.

+CHAPTER 9.
 CHAPTER 10.
 BUFFERS

-- 10.1 Policy.
-It is the policy of the District to: - A. Provide public drainage system ditches with vegetated Buffers and water quality practices to achieve the following purposes: - (1) Protect state water resources from erosion and runoff pollution. - (2) Stabilize soils and banks. - B. Coordinate closely with the District's landowners, soil and water conservation districts and counties, and utilize local knowledge and data, to achieve the stated purposes in a collaborative, effective, and cost-efficient manner. - C. Integrate District authorities under Minn.
-Stat. §§ 103D.341, 103E.021, and 103F.48, as amended, to provide for clear procedures to achieve the purposes of this Chapterchapter. - D. The District will implement and enforce Buffers through the use of Drainage Law (Minn.
+9.110.1 Policy.
+It is the policy of the District to:

+- A. Provide public drainage system ditches with vegetated Buffers and water quality practices to achieve the following purposes: - (1) Protect state water resources from erosion and runoff pollution. - (2) Stabilize soils and banks. - B. Coordinate closely with the District's landowners, soil and water conservation districts and counties, and utilize local knowledge and data, to achieve the stated purposes in a collaborative, effective, and cost-efficient manner. - C. Integrate District authorities under Minn.
+Stat. §§ 103D.341, 103E.021, and 103F.48, as amended, to provide for clear procedures to achieve the purposes of this chapter. - D. The District will implement and enforce Buffers through the use of Drainage Law (Minn.
 Stat. §§ 103E.021, 103E.351, 103D.545, and 103D.551, as amended), and when that cannot be accomplished, the District will use its Administrative Penalty Order (APO) powers granted by Minn.
 Stat. § 103F.48, as amended.

-10.2 Data Sharing/Management.
+9.210.2 Data Sharing/Management.

-- A. The District may enter into arrangements with an SWCD, a county, BWSR, and other parties with respect to the creation and maintenance of, and access to, data concerning Buffers and alternative practices under this Chapterchapter. - B. The District will manage all such data in accordance with the Minnesota Data Practices Act and any other applicable laws.
+- A. The District may enter into arrangements with an SWCD, a county, BWSR, and other parties with respect to the creation and maintenance of, and access to, data concerning Buffers and alternative practices under this chapter. - B. The District will manage all such data in accordance with the Minnesota Data Practices Act and any other applicable laws.

-10.3 Vegetated Buffer Requirement.
+9.310.3 Vegetated Buffer Requirement.

 - A. Except as applicable under Minn.
-Stat. § 103F.48, subdss.
-4.3 and 5-may apply, a landowner must maintain a Buffer on land that is adjacent to a public drainage system ditch identified and mapped on the buffer protection map established and maintained by the Commissioner pursuant to the Buffer Law. - (1) The Buffer must be a minimum width of sixteen and one half feet (of a 16.5-foot') minimum width.
-This Section section does not apply to the portion of public drainage systems consisting of tile. - (2) The Buffer is measured from the top or crown of bank.
+Stat. § 103F.48, subds.
+3 and 5, a landowner must maintain a Buffer on land that is adjacent to a public drainage system ditch identified and mapped on the buffer protection map established and maintained by the Commissioner pursuant to the Buffer Law. - (1) The Buffer must be a minimum width of sixteen and one half feet (16.5').
+This section does not apply to the portion of public drainage systems consisting of tile. - (2) The Buffer is measured from the top or crown of bank.
 Where there is no defined bank, measurement will be from the normal water level.
 The District will determine normal water level in accordance with BWSR guidance.
 The District will determine top or crown of bank in the same manner as measuring the perennially vegetated strip under Minn.
-Stat. § 103E.021. - B. The requirements of under Minn.
-Stat. § 103F.48 subs.
-4.1 applies to all public drainage ditches within the legal boundary for which the District is the drainage authority.
+Stat. § 103E.021. - B. The requirements under Minn.
+Stat. § 103F.48 applies to all public drainage ditches within the legal boundary for which the District is the drainage authority.